 Definition

-In contrast, NFPA 70, more commonly known as the National Electrical Code (NEC), is a mandatory code.
+In contrast, NFPA 70, more commonly known as NEC, is a mandatory code.
 Although Article 645 defines the circumstances under which an EPO button is required, the definition is often misinterpreted.
 In most jurisdictions, the EPO switch is not automatically mandated in data centers unless the owners and designers want to take advantage of certain options such as loose power whips under air plenum floors or non-plenum cable.

-This was last updated in August 2017
+This was last updated in April 2024

-Continue Reading About Emergency Power Off (EPO) button
+Continue Reading About emergency power off (EPO) button

 Dig Deeper on Data center design and facilities